The Bankrate promise

 Putting this amount down may not be an issue if you have a hefty amount saved.
 Otherwise, it’s not worth emptying your savings account to make a down payment.

 You can also trade your current vehicle to get closer to the suggested 20 percent down payment.
 If not, aim for 10 percent, as this amount is still acceptable to most lenders.
 Negotiate a fair purchase price and only put down what you can afford.

 Can I buy a car without a down payment?

 Some dealers will approve you for financing with little to no down payment, depending on your credit profile — but these loans typically come with a higher interest.

 If you’re lucky enough to qualify for a 0 percent APR auto loan without putting money down, it may not be a bad idea.
 You could invest the funds to grow your money instead of applying it to a down payment.
 These loans typically require excellent credit.

 Still, there’s a significant risk to keep in mind.
-If your car is totaled and you don’t have gap insurance, you may have to pay to settle the difference between what the insurance company is willing to pay your lender and what you owe.
+If your car is totaled and you don’t have gap insurance, you must pay the remaining vehicle loan balance.
+If you put down a large down payment, that balance could be more easily offset.

 How to calculate a down payment

 Bankrate’s down payment calculator can help you estimate potential cost savings by putting cash down or trading your current vehicle.
 You’ll need the purchase price, loan term, interest rate, tax rates (federal and state) and the minimum and maximum down payment amounts to get started.